giralt/ietf-agentic-ai-use-cases/ietf-125-side-meeting-agentic-ai-use-cases/meeting-minutes.md

 - Use‑case templates should include quantitative properties (e.g., number of agents, users).

 - Aim to have an initial document with the taxonomy, properties and template in June, to collect feedback 1 month before IETF 126.

+- Present the document (use cases taxonomy, templates, properties) at the agentic AI related BOFs in IETF 126.

 A proposed approach is to maintain: